 Trading system B would have (0.5*200) – (0.5*100) * 100 = $5000 after 1 year of trading

 Although trading system A has a higher expected value than B, the low frequency of trades make it a less profitable than trading system B.

-Thus if you are always waiting for high probability setups that comes infrequently, you may actually be losing out to a trader who trades lower probability setups that comes frequently.
+Thus if you are always waiting for high probability setups that come infrequently, you may actually be losing out to a trader who trades lower probability setups that come frequently.

 Many traders are lure into trading by the promise of quick riches and easy money.
 You see advertisements promising 300% returns over a few months or how traders quickly made 6 figures with a small capital base.
 But is it really possible?

 Let’s put things in perspective.
 The best Trend Following hedge funds in the world average about 10 – 20% annually

 But let’s assume you are a fantastic trader who can make 20% a year consistently.
 So how long does it take to turn $1000 into $100,000?

 1000 * 1.2^X = $100,000

 X is the number of years, and solving for X (to the nearest year) is 26.
 This means if you want to turn $1000 into $100,000 by earning 20% a year, you need 26 years!

 What if you have a starting capital base of $20,000 and you want to grow it into $100,000, how long doe it take?